Operations Bureau

-The Operations Bureau of the Pueblo Police Department consists of the Patrol Division, Traffic Section, Pueblo Law Enforcement Chaplain Corps, Crisis Intervention Team, Honor Guard and Peer Support Team.
+The Operations Bureau of the Pueblo Police Department consists of the Patrol Division, Traffic Section, Pueblo Law Enforcement Chaplain Corps, Crisis Intervention Team, Honor Guard, Peer Support Team, Code Enforcement, Internal Affairs Section, School Resource Officer Section, and Training Section.

 Patrol Division